hkhanna/django-base/USAGE.md

 1. Create the application in the Heroku web interface.
 1. Provision the postgresql add-on in the Heroku web interface
    - Note: if you didn't do this, a Heroku postgres database would be automatically provisioned and added to the `DATABASE_URL` environment variable if your app were successfully deployed.
 However, because deployment requires that variable to be set, a deployment will fail unless the database is provisioned first.
 1. Set environment variables in production though the dashboard.
+See "Heroku - Production Environment Variables" below for an initial list.
 1. `heroku login` to log into Heroku account if you are not already logged in (check with `heroku auth:whoami`).
 1. The nodejs buildpack was added to support Vite / Tailwind CSS with `heroku buildpacks:add heroku/nodejs --app <app_name>`.
 1. Because we are manually specifying the buildpack, we also need to specify python: `heroku buildpacks:add heroku/python --app <app_name>`.